PHP for Web Development

 PHP was created by Rasmus Lerdorf in 1994.

-I recommend you to watch this video, it is a talk by Rasmus Lerdorf on PHPday 2019 commemorating the 25 years of PHP.
-Yes it is been more than 25 years now, PHP is live and rocking.
+I recommend you to watch this video; it is a talk by Rasmus Lerdorf on PHPday 2019, commemorating the 25 years of PHP.
+Yes, it has been more than 25 years now; PHP is live and rocking.

 The first release of PHP was done in June 1995.
-It was then called as “Personal Home Page (PHP) Tools”.
-The initial PHP was as set of CGI binaries written in C. Rasmus Lerdorf wrote it to track visits to his online resume.
+It was then called “Personal Home Page (PHP) Tools.”
+The initial PHP was a set of CGI binaries written in C. Rasmus Lerdorf wrote it to track visits to his online resume.

 Rasmus Lerdorf PHP Creator